 Ultimately, your child’s care plan will be customized according to his/her allergies and needs.
 Your pediatrician or allergist will diagnose your child’s situation and create a care plan for avoidance, as well as any necessary medicines.

+Letting allergies go untreated can be dangerous.
+If severe allergies aren’t controlled, they can cause asthma attacks and life-threatening symptoms.
+However, even mild and moderate cases can benefit from getting tested.
 As a rule of thumb, if allergies are affecting your child’s quality of life, it may be time to see an allergist.

-Pediatric Allergies FAQs
+Pediatric Allergy FAQs